hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 Hint: read up on the [terraform taint](https://www.terraform.io/docs/commands/taint.html) command.

 ???
 Explain that provisioners only run when virtual machines are first created.
 If you need to reprovision, you simply destroy and rebuild the VM.
 You can force a rebuild with this `terraform taint` command.
+Don't forget that comma at the end of the setup.sh line!

 ---
 name: chapter-5-lab-answer